ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/numerous_ants/readme.md

 It was inspired by a Dan Bader video in which a viewer asked him which of three or four if conditions were the most Pythonic/idiomatic.
 I saw that at least one variation was missing, one which would perform much better.

-Yet, I wanted to prove it.
+Yet, I wanted to prove it was faster.
 Proving it for a specific case was trivial.

 It was so trivial that I also wanted to make a tool to do the same in the future.